Fehiroh/Network-Visualization-Work/README.md

 # Template for Network-Based Career Mapping Visualization
 Have you ever wanted to know what your next few positions within a company should be based on your current skills and the differences in salary between positions?
 Did you ever want to increase retention and foster prolonged development amongst your workforce?
-Well, I certainly wanted to do both, and I wrote this algorithm as a preliminary step in deploying such a solution.
+Well, I certainly wanted to do both, and I wrote this visualization algorithm as a preliminary step / PoC in deploying such a solution.

 ## Results
 ![Drag Racing](https://github.com/Fehiroh/Network-Visualization-Work/blob/main/position_skillset_similarity.jpg)
+Explanation:

 ## Initial Imports
-We're going to be using itertools to generate edges in a computationally efficient manner (we only have nine nodes in this example, but I code for scalability out of habit), random for obvious reasons, and Matplotlib for visualization.
-Funnily enough, Line2D only gets used to draw the legend.
+We're going to be using itertools to generate edges in a computationally efficient manner (we only have nine nodes in this example, but I code for scalability out of habit), random in order to randomize the inputs while maintaining reproducability, and Matplotlib for visualization.
+Funnily enough, despite lines playing a critical role in almost all network graphs, Line2D only gets used to draw the legend.
 ```
 import itertools
 import random